 didn't lead to an incident.
 And it doesn't matter that coasting down after

 landings as well as take-off runs are not shown at all.

-Only one thing might be questionable: The flight path as shown is
+Only one thing is questionable: The flight path as shown is running

-running through the bush while the model actually just brushed
+through the bush while the model actually just brushed the

 There was still no barometric altimeter in the airplane to compare to